bricker0/choropleth_map/README.md

 Select the number of classes (no more than 5!
 People can not interpret more than 5).
 You can change the color ramp if you would like. <a href="https://docs.qgis.org/2.8/en/docs/training_manual/vector_classification/classification.html">More about data classification in QGIS can be found here. </a>

+You may use this <a href="https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">color selecting tool to help</a> you figure out the best color scheme for your map.

 # Change the projection